 But what if you're confused though?
 What if you're confused about what your passion actually is?
 Or, like most people, you don't have a clue whatsoever?

 The reason most people fail in finding their passion is they have an unrealistic expectation of how it goes.
 They're expecting some "Eureka!" moment where they strike the gold, or they fall head over heels in love at very first sight.
-This might happen in the movies, but in the real world it takes a little longer than one second to love a person, or to be passionate about something.
+This might happen in the movies, but in the real world it takes a little longer than one second to love a person, or to unlock your passion for life.

 Question 1: What Do You Want It To Be?